IAmMoltony/desktop-wallpaper/README.md

 ## why 1366x768

 Because this is the screen resolution of both my laptop and my pc.
-I might add more resolution options in the future.
+I might add more resolution options in the future. (asterisk)

+### asterisk

+`azubananya` doesn't follow this arbitrary rule since uhh idk

 ## license